 Development of an efficient solver for detailed kinetics in reactive flows

-In the first eight months of the PhD work, an isomer lumping strategy based on thermodynamic data was developed and applied to a detailed three component reaction mechanism for n-decane, alpha-methylnaphthalene and methyl decanoate comprising 807 species and 7807 reactions.
-A total of 74 isomer groups were identified within the oxidation of n-decane and methyl-decanoate via analysis of the Gibbs free energy of the isomers.
-The lumping procedure led to a mechanism of 463 species and 7600 reactions which was compared against the detailed version over several reactor conditions and over a broad range of temperature, pressure and equivalence ratio.
-In all cases, very good agreement between the predictions obtained using the lumped and the detailed mechanism has been observed with an overall absolute error below 12%.
+In the first phase of the PhD work, an isomer lumping strategy based on thermodynamic data was developed and applied to a detailed three component reaction mechanism for n-decane, alpha-methylnaphthalene and methyl decanoate comprising 807 species and 7807 reactions.
+A total of 74 isomer groups were identified within the oxidation of n-decane and methyl decanoate via the assessment of the Gibbs free energy of the isomers.
+The lumping procedure led to a mechanism of 463 species and 7600 reactions, which was compared against the detailed version over several reactor conditions and over a broad range of temperature, pressure and equivalence ratio.
+In all cases, excellent agreement between the predictions obtained using the lumped and the detailed mechanism has been observed with an overall absolute error below 12%.

 In the second phase of the PhD work, a tabulated chemistry approach was developed, implemented and validated against an on-the-fly chemistry solver across different simulation frameworks.
-As a first attempt, a flamelet-based tabulation method for soot source terms was coupled to the stochastic reactor model (SRM) and tested against a well stirred reactor-based approach under Diesel engine conditions.
-The main purpose was to assess and quantify benefits of tabulation within the 0D-SRM framework with respect to soot formation only.
-Subsequently, a chemical enthalpy (ℎ298) based approach was developed and implemented within the SRM model to predict both combustion and emission formation.
-This approach was widely validated against the detailed on-the-fly solver solutions under 0D reactor conditions as well as Diesel engine conditions for a wide range of operating points.
-Good agreement was found between the two solvers and a remarkable speed-up was obtained by means of computational costs of the simulation.
-As a last step, the same tabulated chemistry solver was coupled to a commercial CFD solver (CONVERGE v.
-2.4) via user defined functions and performances were assessed against the built-in on-the fly chemistry solver (SAGE) under Diesel engine sector simulations.
-The tabulated chemistry solver proved to be within an acceptable level of accuracy for engineering studies and showed a consistent speed-up in comparison to the SAGE solver.
+As a first attempt, a flamelet-based tabulation method for soot source terms was coupled to the stochastic reactor model and tested against a well stirred reactor-based approach under Diesel engine conditions.
+The main purpose was to assess and quantify benefits of tabulation within the 0-D SRM framework with respect to soot formation only.
+Subsequently, a latent enthalpy (h298) based approach was developed and implemented within the SRM model to predict both combustion and emission formation.
+This approach was widely validated against the detailed on-the-fly solver solutions under 0-D reactor conditions as well as Diesel engine conditions for a wide range of operating points.
+Good agreement was found between the two solvers and a remarkable speed-up was obtained in terms of computational costs of the simulation.
+As a last step, the same tabulated chemistry solver was coupled to a commercial CFD software via user defined functions and performances were assessed against the built-in on-the fly chemistry solver under Diesel engine sector simulations.
+The tabulated chemistry solver proved to be within an acceptable level of accuracy for engineering studies and showed a consistent speed-up in comparison to the online chemistry solver.